AbdulrahmanAli19/AbdulrahmanAli19/README.md

 # Hi there, I'm Abdulrahman Ali 👋

+## I’m a mobile developer who finds it fun to build new applications

-- 🌱 I’m currently studying native android development at ITI Suez Canal
+- 🌱 I’m currently studying native mobile development at ITI Suez Canal
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about Hilt - Dagger
 - ⚡ Fun fact: I love to draw and play guitar / estimation